 The main goal of this course is to introduce students a number of different computational techniques to capture, manipulate and enrich visual media.
 The students are expected to develop a foundational understanding and knowledge of concepts that underly computational photography.
 The students will also be expected to gain hand-on experience via a set of programming assignments supplied in the complementary BBM 446 Computational Photography Practicum.

-The course is taught by Erkut Erdem, and the teaching assistants are Ali Baran Tasdemir and Orhan Demirci.
+The course is taught by Erkut Erdem, the teaching assistants are Ali Baran Tasdemir and Orhan Demirci, and the student assistant is Ahmet Arda Celik.

 Lectures: Mondays at 12:40-15:30 (D3)